 A better question might be “who is responsible for growth within our organization?”

 We’ll need the folks who lead the growth strategies (leadership), along with the individuals responsible for implementing and communicating directly with your buyers (sales and marketing).

 If you have silos within your organization, let’s work on breaking down those barriers and begin creating an inclusive conversation.
-Invite members from your sales, customer service, marketing, and leadership teams to join these calls.
+Along with your business owner (president or CEO), invite leaders from your sales, marketing, and customer service teams to join these calls.

 Any customer-facing team leads who are responsible for overseeing and executing growth at your company should be involved.
 Ultimately, your team will set goals, objectives, and key priorities together — holding each other accountable along the way.

-Bringing your internal teams together will help us establish the initial buy-in needed to move the needle forward.
+Bringing your internal teams together will help us establish the initial buy-in needed to move the process forward.

 Imagine your entire team is in one of those long rowing shells — the kind you might see gliding down the Charles River in Boston, or crossing a finish line in the Olympics.

 When everyone rows together in the same direction, those boats can reach a top speed of almost 20 miles per hour.